aws-samples/amazon-sagemaker-secure-mlops/README.md

     --query "Stacks[0].Outputs[*].[OutputKey, OutputValue]"
 ```

-The name of the provisioned IAM role `StackSetExecutionRoleName` must be passed to the `env-main.yaml` template as `SetupStackSetExecutionRoleName` parameter.
+The name of the provisioned IAM role `StackSetExecutionRoleName` must be passed to the `env-main.yaml` template or used in Service Catalog-based deployment as `SetupStackSetExecutionRoleName` parameter.

 ### Step 2
+Since the solution is using AWS Organizations, a delegated administrator account must be registred in order to enable any stack set operations.
+If the data science account is the management account in the AWS Organizations, this step must be skipped.

 ```bash
 # STEP 2:
 # Register a delegated administrator to enable AWS Organizations API permission for non-management account